-AGE OF HEROES - 4: BANNERS AND STANDARDS - Links with the Supernatural
+AGE OF HEROES - 4: BANNERS AND STANDARDS - Links To The Supernatural Through Imagery

 Style speaks loudest at the head of a host of warriors